 Archiving: Application Migration

 We have made it possible to export template, user and track data to another GpsGate Server using Archiving.
 While this does not cover full server migration yet, it makes it easier to migrate one or several applications and related data to another server.
+Archiving is not intended for backup.
+For back up, please read this guide.

 Using Archiving, you could export track data to a folder, FTP server or Amazon S3 storage, and then import it to a server of your choosing.